 These are not all the possible side effects of Zanaflex.
 Talk to your doctor about what to expect when taking Zanaflex.
 You also should call your doctor if you have any changes that concern you when taking Zanaflex.

 Zanaflex is a central alpha-2-adrenergic agonist that decreases activity in the sympathetic nervous system.
 It is used for the management of spasticity in people with MS. Zanaflex comes in capsule and tablet form; they work in a similar way in a fasting state but differently when taken with food.
 Your doctor will give you instructions on which method of administration is best for you.1

 Before starting Zanaflex, talk with your doctor if you:1

 - Have a history of hypersensitivity to tizanidine hydrocholoride

 - Take certain medications (CYP1A2 inhibitors) such as fluvoxamine or ciprofloxacin

-Individuals with the above conditions should be monitored closely while taking Zanaflex.
+People with the above conditions should be monitored closely while taking Zanaflex.1

-For additional details, read the full prescribing information of Zanaflex.
+For more information, read the full prescribing information of Zanaflex.